Shahryar Minhas bio photo

 victimization

 • Networks of Violence and Civilian Targeting During Civil War – with Cassy Dorff & Max Gallop.
-(Forthcoming).
+(2023).
 British Journal of Political Science.

 • Increasingly in recent years, scholarship has reached a consensus that armed groups' decision to kill civilians is strategic in nature.
 However, most examinations of this choice (and its consequences) assume a simple, dyadic environment where the main conflict is between a government and a unified opposition.
 Yet, we know empirically that civil wars are more complicated than this, often involving three or more actors.
 We investigate the strategic incentives for civilian victimization in a complex multi-actor conflict environment using an innovative agent based model.
 We find that, irrespective of the overall intensity of conflict, more dense strategic environments -- where conflict between any two actors is more likely -- lead to a markedly higher tendency to target civilians by all groups.
 We empirically test this hypothesis in multi-actor civil wars using ACLED to generate conflict specific measures of both intensity and network density.
 Preliminary empirical analysis is supportive of our findings that a more dense strategic environment is associated with a higher level of violence against the civilian population.